The Simpsons: Perceived decline in quality

 Al Jean, who was showrunner during seasons thirteen through thirty-three, has also been the subject of criticism, with some arguing that the show has continued to decline in quality under his tenure.
-Former writers have complained that under Jean, the show is "on auto-pilot", "too sentimental", and the episodes are "just being cranked out".
+Former writers have complained that under Jean, the show is "on auto-pilot" and "too sentimental", and that the episodes are "just being cranked out".
 Some critics believe that the show has "entered a steady decline under Jean and is no longer really funny".
 John Ortved, author of The Simpsons: An Uncensored, Unauthorized History, characterized the Jean era as "toothless", and criticized what he perceived as the show's increase in social and political commentary.
 Jean responded: "Well, it's possible that we've declined.
 But honestly, I've been here the whole time and I do remember in season two people saying, 'It's gone downhill.'
 If we'd listened to that then we would have stopped after episode 13.
 I'm glad we didn't."

 In 2004, cast member Harry Shearer criticized what he perceived as the show's declining quality: "I rate the last three seasons as among the worst, so season four looks very good to me now."
 Cast member Dan Castellaneta responded: "I don't agree, ...
 I think Harry's issue is that the show isn't as grounded as it was in the first three or four seasons, that it's gotten crazy or a little more madcap.
 I think it organically changes to stay fresh."
 Also in 2004 author Douglas Coupland described claims of declining quality in the series as "hogwash", saying "The Simpsons hasn't fumbled the ball in fourteen years, it's hardly likely to fumble it now."
 In an April 2006 interview, Groening said: "I honestly don't see any end in sight.
 I think it's possible that the show will get too financially cumbersome ... but right now, the show is creatively, I think, as good or better than it's ever been.
 The animation is incredibly detailed and imaginative, the stories do things that we haven't done before, so creatively there's no reason to quit."

 In 2016, popular culture writer Anna Leszkiewicz suggested that even though The Simpsons still holds cultural relevance, "contemporary appeal" is only for the "first ten or so seasons", with recent episodes only garnering mainstream attention when a favorite character from the golden era is killed off, or when new information and shock twists are given for old characters.
 The series' ratings have also declined; while the first season enjoyed an average of 13.4 million viewing households per episode in the U.S., the twenty-first season had an average of 7.2 million viewers.